SHAILY24/eye-tracker-demo/README.md

 ## Acknowledgments

-- WebGazer.js team for the excellent eye-tracking library
+Thanks to the WebGazer.js team for the tracking library and to the Flask project, which this is built on.
-- Flask community for the robust web framework
-- Open source contributors who make projects like this possible